jnoriega232/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-**Follow the steps in the order listed as almost any error will lead to having to start over from scratch in a new virtual machine**
+**Follow the steps in the order listed as almost any error will lead to having to start over from scratch in a new virtual machine!**

-**First:** Create a Windows 10</b> (21H2) virtual machine with 4vCPUs in your Microsoft Azure portal and connect via Remote Desktop.
+**Step 1:** Create a Windows 10</b> (21H2) virtual machine with 4vCPUs in your Microsoft Azure portal and connect via Remote Desktop.
 Do this by copy and pasting the public IP address in Remote Desktop Connection.
 <p>
 <img src="https://i.imgur.com/Nq0PrfI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/Tb97pur.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-**Next:** Once up and running, install/enable "Internet Information Services" (IIS) in Windows with CGI: Control panel --> Programs --> Turn Windows features on or off --> check box titled "Internet Information Services" and expand --> expand "World Wide Web Services" --> expand "Application Development Features" --> check box titled "CGI".
+**Step 2:** Once up and running, install/enable "Internet Information Services" (IIS) in Windows with CGI: Control panel --> Programs --> Turn Windows features on or off --> check box titled "Internet Information Services" and expand --> expand "World Wide Web Services" --> expand "Application Development Features" --> check box titled "CGI".
 IIS is a web server that allows your computer to serve up websites and because OsTicket runs out of a website, we need to setup and configure IIS.

 <p align="center">
 <img src="https://imgur.com/Pp3YiGv.png" height="60%" width="60%" alt="osTicket Prereqs and Installation"/>